LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Categorical
     * yes/no, categories
     * can assign numbers to categories in order to represent them, though the numbers don't possess any real meaning
-  * Ordinal
-    * mix of numerical and categorical types (eg scale of 1 to 5), where 1 is worse than 2 and so forth and 5 being best
+  * Ordinal: mix of numerical and categorical types (eg scale of 1 to 5), where 1 is worse than 2 and so forth with 5 being best

 ### Libraries to know at a high level:
   * Pandas: